-Midwest offers programs at both the Wentzville, MO campus and the Washington, D.C. campus that will provide opportunities for students to develop their God-given gifts and abilities.
+Midwest offers programs at the Wentzville, MO campus that will provide opportunities for students to develop their God-given gifts and abilities.
 Students may expand their horizons by taking advantage of both our face-to-face and e-learning classes.